jenfransson/tissuumaps_apptainer/README.md

 apptainer pull firefox.sif docker://jlesage/firefox
 ```

+## Step 3: Transfer .sif-files to Bianca

+## Step 4: Run TissUUmaps on Bianca

-After transfer to Bianca, run from directory containing sub-directory `shared`:
+On Bianca, run from a directory containing a sub-directory `shared` (the files in the `shared` directory are those that can be loaded in TissUUmaps):

 ```